Arshall26/gzoltar-plugin/README.md

 ## Command line

-You can also run gzoltar using the command line by running :
+With the help of the vscode plugin, It becomes very easy to run gzoltar with the command line since the extension registers for us the commands to launch :

 1. `mvn package`
 2. Copy/Paste the command in the `commands/listTestMethodsCommand.txt` file.